AtulSinghArora/QR/WCF/README.md

 ### Abstract

 We investigate weak coin flipping, a fundamental cryptographic primitive where two distrustful parties need to remotely establish a shared random bit.
 A cheating player can try to bias the output bit towards a preferred value.
 For weak coin flipping the players have known opposite preferred values.
 A weak coin-flipping protocol has a bias ε if neither player can force the outcome towards his/her preferred value with probability more than 1/2+ε.
 While it is known that classically ε=1/2, Mochon showed in 2007 [1] that quantumly weak coin flipping can be achieved with arbitrarily small bias (near perfect) but the best known explicit protocol has bias 1/6 (also due to Mochon, 2005 [2]).
-We propose a framework to construct new explicit protocols achieving biases beyond 1/6.
+We propose a framework to construct new explicit protocols achieving biases below 1/6.
 In particular, we construct explicit unitaries for protocols with bias up to 1/10.
-To go beyond, we introduce what we call the Elliptic Monotone Align (EMA) algorithm which, together with the framework, allows us to construct protocols with arbitrarily small biases.
+To go below, we introduce what we call the Elliptic Monotone Align (EMA) algorithm which, together with the framework, allows us to numerically construct protocols with arbitrarily small biases.